ddubbie/Socket_Programming/06_Beyond_Basic_Socket_Programming/script/Description.md

 ## Asynchronous I/O
+- The difficulty with nonblocking socket calls is that there is no way of knowing when one would succeed, except by periodically trying it until it does(known as *polling*)

-- A method that OS inform the program when a socket call is successful is called **Asynchronous I/O** .
+- A method that OS inform the program when a socket call is successful is called **Asynchronous I/O**, which transfers a callback function to handle a success event.
 - `SIGIO` signal delivers th the process when I/O-related event occurs on the socket.
 - Two steps to set **Nonblocking** and **Asynchronous I/O**
   - Register `SIGIO` with `sigaction()`